Spigell/sparky/README.md

 Sparky plugins are extensions points to add extra functionality to Sparky builds.

-These are Perl6 modules get run _after_ a Sparky project finishes or in other words when a build completes.
+These are Perl6 modules get run _after_ a Sparky project finishes or in other words when a build is completed.

 To use Sparky plugins you should: